Jun 20, 2010 at 8:30 pm

 With Anthony Morrison, Annie Waldman, and Jamie-James Medina, Marilyn Agrelo, Yance Ford and Reva Goldberg

 Join us for a screening of short documentaries by past Reach Film Fellows with a special discussion to follow.

 Cinereach’s Reach Film Fellowship is a unique annual granting and mentorship program for emerging filmmakers making socially conscious short films.
-About to enter it’s fourth year, the program results in the production of meaningful new works by fresh voices in filmmaking.
+About to enter its fourth year, the program results in the production of meaningful new works by fresh voices in filmmaking.
 It celebrates the spirit of mentorship and the always-instructive value of the production process.
 Two documentaries produced by Fellowship alum have been licensed for Broadcast by P.O.V. on PBS.
-The program is currently seeking applicants for it’s 2011 Fellowship.

 Jayden, a two year old just diagnosed with autism, goes through his first months of school in the Bronx.

 19 min., 2010, Nadia Hallgren

 A young mother from the Bronx waits to learn the verdict of her incarcerated boyfriend’s case, while she keeps his spirits high via late-night shout-outs on a popular NYC radio show.

 So the Wind Won't Blow it all Away

 10 min., 2008, Annie Waldman

 A moving portrait of teenagers displaced by Hurricane Katrina who are grappling with a new concept of home.